datafusion.dataframe

 Parameters:

-• group_by – List of expressions to group by.
+• group_by – Sequence of expressions or column names to group by.

-• aggs – List of expressions to aggregate.
+• aggs – Sequence of expressions to aggregate.

 Returns: